Ex on the Beach (British TV series)

-Ex on the Beach is a British reality television series that is broadcast on MTV.
+Ex on the Beach is a British reality television series that is broadcast on MTV UK.
 The series was first announced in February 2014, and premiered on 22 April 2014.
 The series is narrated by Andrew Maxwell.
 Ex on the Beach follows the format of cast members staying abroad and beginning relationships, which are typically interrupted by their exes arriving at various points throughout the series.
 MTV in the United States airs an American version of the series.

 On 20 March 2019, it was confirmed that transmission of the tenth series had been cancelled following the suicide of cast member Mike Thalassitis.
 Producers decided not to air any of the episodes from the series, and did not reveal the rest of the cast members involved in the series.
 From 2020, celebrity versions of the series have aired.

 Regular series

 Series 1 (2014)

 The first series of the show was announced in February 2014 and premiered on MTV on 22 April 2014.
 The series ran for eight episodes and concluded on 10 June 2014.
 The official list of cast members was released on 13 March 2014 and includes four single boys: Ashley Cain, Jack Lomax, Liam Lewis and Marco Alexandre; as well as four single girls: Chloe Goodman, Emily Gillard, Farah Sattaur and Vicky Pattison.
 It was announced that Geordie Shore star Vicky Pattison would be taking part in the series; she was joined by ex-fiancé and former Geordie Shore co-star Ricci Guarnaccio as well as Australian fling Daniel Conn who featured briefly in series 6 of Geordie Shore.
 On 7 January 2015, cast member Chloe Goodman entered the Celebrity Big Brother house to compete in the fifteenth series.
-However she became the first Housemate to be evicted.
+However, she became the first Housemate to be evicted.
 Ashley later returned for Series 2 as an ex, while Vicky returned in the third series.
 Liam and Chloe both returned again for Series 5, while Ashley and Joss made appearances as exes.
 Ross was another cast member from this series to make a return, this time during Series 6.